 The Glenn Miller Story (1954)

-Jimmy played a number of real life people throughout his career, such as Charles Lindbergh and Wyatt Earp, but his portrayal of the famous musician is my favorite.
+Jimmy played a number of real-life people throughout his career, such as Charles Lindbergh and Wyatt Earp, but his portrayal of the famous musician is my favorite.
 The movie as a whole is a good dramatization of Glenn Miller’s life, and I think he and June Allyson make an especially fine pair as husband and wife.
 Jimmy received a BAFTA nomination for Best Foreign Actor for his performance here.

 The Shop Around the Corner (1940)

 As one of Hollywood’s biggest leading men, Jimmy has had his fair share of onscreen romances.
 I love a lot of the romances in his films, but most aren’t primarily focused on his character’s love life like it is in The Shop Around the Corner.
 Plus no one could do romance and comedy quite like Ernst Lubitsch.
-The film also paired him with one of his most frequent leading ladies and close friend Margaret Sullavan, and by this point their chemistry was at its peak.
+The film also paired him with one of his most frequent leading ladies and close friends Margaret Sullavan, and by this point, their chemistry was at its peak.

 The Man Who Shot Liberty Valance (1962)

 Aside from various dramas and comedies, the western genre was the one Jimmy frequented the most, especially in his later years.
 I’m still working my way through them, and I’ve enjoyed most of what I’ve seen so far, even if westerns aren’t necessarily my favorite.
 I can’t imagine any of the westerns I haven’t seen yet topping this John Ford film though; it’s an excellent movie featuring a top-notch cast, and it’s easily in my top ten of Jimmy’s films.

 Anatomy of a Murder (1959)